mattermost/docs/source/about/install-mattermost-for-microsoft-teams-plugin.rst

 **Can I connect my Mattermost account to a Microsoft Teams account of a different email address?**

 No. Currently, only accounts with the same email addresses are allowed to be connected.
 Specify the email address that matches your Mattermost account.

+If connecting a Mattermost account to a Microsoft Teams account with a different email address is something your workspace requires, there is an open `Github issue <https://github.com/mattermost/mattermost-plugin-msteams/issues/519>`__ for you to share your feedback.

 Get help
 --------